Vaynnore-r/Ripuntu/README.md

 # Ripuntu
 New and Fast Ubuntu Flavor

-**CHECK UR RELEASE AND TAG TO PREVENT INSTALLING OUTDATED VERSION**
+**CHECK YOUR RELEASE AND TAG TO PREVENT INSTALLING OUTDATED VERSION**

 1.1 version requires installed Ubuntu and manual file swapping.